Site icon fastaccountant.co.uk

 Self-employment taxes for second jobs

 If your second job involves self-employment, such as freelancing or running a small business, you may also be subject to self-employment taxes.
-When you’re self-employed, you’re responsible for paying both the employee and employer portions of national insurance contributions, known as Class 2 and Class 4 national insurance contributions.
+When you’re self-employed, you’re responsible for paying the self employed national insurance contributions, known as Class 2 and Class 4 national insurance contributions.

 It’s crucial to register as self-employed with HM Revenue and Customs (HMRC) and keep accurate records of your self-employed income and expenses.
 This will enable you to calculate and pay the right amount of self-employment taxes.